intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/win.md

 ### Install WSL2

 To install WSL2, simply open a PowerShell or Windows Command Prompt as **administrator** and enter the below command.
-Remember to restart your machine after the command completes.
+Restart your machine and wait till WSL2 is successfully installed.

 ```powershell
 wsl --install